 Middlebury Acceptance Rate

-- 90% cohort acceptance rate into medical school over last 4 years
+- 90% running cohort acceptance rate into medical school over the last 5 years

 Students who want the best in STEM education will find it here, as well as a holistic education that fosters a deep and integrative approach to any field of study they choose.
 Middlebury’s science and math departments blend the high-tech facilities and cutting edge research typically associated with larger universities, with the collaborative learning atmosphere of a liberal arts college.
 With eleven departments and programs focused on math and both the physical and life sciences, Middlebury not only has a broad range of ways to study the sciences, it gives students the freedom to explore them all.